rlisahuang/rlisahuang.github.io/_pages/about.md

 Ongoing Projects
 ------
-- [Step'n'Tune](/projects/): an environment for web development with *interactive* live programming.
+- [Step'n'Tune](/projects/): a live programming environment _with output interactions_ for developing GUI applications.
 <!-- - [Live Rust](/projects/): a Live Programming environment for Rust ownership and lifetimes. -->
 - [Rust](/projects/): better Rust error reporting on lifetimes and ownerships.
 - [SnipPy+](/projects/): an uninterrupted live programming-by-example synthesizer.